ututono/DGM_VAE/README.md

 # DGM_VAE

+This repository contains code for training and evaluating various types of Variational Autoencoders (VAEs) on the MedMNIST dataset.

 ## Setup
 ### Environment setup
 Create a conda environment and install packages necessary for this project with the following command: